Have you ever been interested in knowing how your childhood is connected to your emotional reactions?

 Think back to your childhood.
-Are you remember any instances that had an impact on your development?
+Do you remember any instances that had an impact on your development?
 Are you seeing similar behavior patterns between you and your parents?
-The first step to resolve and change behavior patterns is to see the patterns clearly and having a deeper understanding how they developed.
-Contemplate about the consequences of this patterns for your life.
-If they are negative, commit to replace the pattern with alternative behavior for a more positive outcome.
-In my inspiration/habit section you will find helpful tools to master this change process.
+The first step to resolving and changing behavior patterns is to see the patterns clearly and have a deeper understanding of how they developed.
+Contemplate the consequences of these patterns for your life.
+If they are negative, commit to replacing the pattern with alternative behavior for a more positive outcome.
+In my inspiration/habit section, you will find helpful tools to master this change process.

 If you feel that you are not enough or unworthy, this can be because of a lack of love and care in your childhood.
 The best self-coaching technique is to learn how to love yourself and to care about yourself.
 Train every morning in front of a mirror or look at a picture of you in younger age.
 Accept and love yourself.
-Observe your self-dialogue and change it in a way, as you would talk to a good friend.
+Observe your self-dialogue and change it to reflect how you would talk to a good friend.
 Learn to talk to yourself always in an encouraging way.
 Avoid dismissive and insulting talk to yourself.

-Imagine a picture in which you as an adult person cares, hugs and loves the child version of yourself.
+Imagine a picture in which you as an adult person care, hug and love the child version of yourself.
 You simply catch up on receiving love and care from yourself.
-If you develop a clear picture of this situation, this can be a powerful tool to empower yourself and to help healing your wound from childhood.
+If you develop a clear picture of this situation, this can be a powerful tool to empower yourself and to help to heal your wounds from childhood.